pressden/emma-starter/README.md

 ```

-Tracking Changes in `dist`
+Tracking Changes in `emma-child`
 --------------------------
-The `emma-starter` repository ignores `wp-content/themes/emma-child/dist` by default.
+The `emma-starter` repository ignores `wp-content/themes/emma-child` by default.

-To track revisions in the `dist` directory, remove this line from `.gitignore`:
+To track revisions in the `emma-child` directory, remove this line from `.gitignore`:

 ```
-wp-content/themes/emma-child/dist
+wp-content/themes/emma-child

 ```